 Have the students discuss what the total transit time of an elevator depends upon.
 What determines how long it takes?
 Students will recognize that the transit time depends upon two things, the number (N) of floors at which the elevator stops, and the highest floor (F) to which the elevator travels.
-The transit time is while the trip to the fourth and fifth floors takes T = 25 + 10(5) + 15(2) = 105 seconds per trip.
+The transit time is T = 25 + 10F + 15N seconds per trip.